-- Advisor to the Chief Executive Officer of Walgreens Boots Alliance, Inc. from June 2015 until November 2016 - Executive Vice President and Global Chief Information Officer of Walgreens Boots Alliance, Inc. from July 2014 to June 2015 - Served in senior leadership positions with increasing responsibility at Walgreen Co. from October 2009 to July 2014, including as Senior Vice President and Chief Information, Innovation and Improvement Officer - Served in various executive and management positions with increasing responsibility in the area of information technology with Northern Trust Corporation from May 1991 to October 2009 and July 1982 to October 1989. - Director of End User Computing and Advanced Technologies for S. C. Johnson & Son, Inc., from October 1989 to May 1991 - Current Director and a member of the Financial & Investment Committee and Compliance Committee of Wellmark Blue Cross and Blue Shield - Former lead Director of the Depository Trust Clearing Corporation - · Bachelor's degree from Illinois State University - · Completed the Harvard Business School advanced management program company Audit and Compensation Committees, Mr. Theriault's expertise and experience broaden the Board's skill set and enhance its ability to understand and oversee risk, including those associated with information technology, cybersecurity and bank regulatory matters
+- Advisor to the Chief Executive Officer of Walgreens Boots Alliance, Inc. from June 2015 until November 2016 - Executive Vice President and Global Chief Information Officer of Walgreens Boots Alliance, Inc. from July 2014 to June 2015 - Served in senior leadership positions with increasing responsibility at Walgreen Co. from October 2009 to July 2014, including as Senior Vice President and Chief Information, Innovation and Improvement Officer - Served in various executive and management positions with increasing responsibility in the area of information technology with Northern Trust Corporation from May 1991 to October 2009 and July 1982 to October 1989. - Director of End User Computing and Advanced Technologies for S. C. Johnson & Son, Inc., from October 1989 to May 1991 - Current Director and a member of the Financial & Investment Committee and Compliance Committee of Wellmark Blue Cross and Blue Shield - Former lead Director of the Depository Trust Clearing Corporation - · Bachelor's degree from Illinois State University - Completed the Harvard Business School advanced management program

-- Mr. Theriault brings significant expertise in information technology and cybersecurity to our Board - Together with his financial sophistication, banking, global operations, risk management and compensation experience gained as a senior executive in the financial services, health care and retail • industries and service on public company Boards, including as a member of public
+- Mr. Theriault brings significant expertise in information technology and cybersecurity to our Board - Together with his financial sophistication, banking, global operations, risk management and compensation experience gained as a senior executive in the financial services, health care and retail industries and service on public company Boards, including as a member of public